Revision: Aug / 06:

 As these corporate guys pick up their annual bonus, someone should write on the back of there bonus checks that "responsibility for design, engineering and manufacturing always starts with the leadership in the corporate office"

-For more than two decades the Big
+For more than two decades it looked like the Big Three were intent on buiding Wall-Mart cars?

-Corporate Questions for Auto / Truck Executives:
+Questions for Auto / Truck Executives:

 [] Why do the majority of North American cars you build all look the same and look like they are in the right place when parked outside a Wall-mart store?